mattburchett/Housekeeper/README.md

   -c string
         Configuration to load
   -check
         Perform only a check.
-Do not delete. (default true) -days int
+This will send the message out to Telegram with what can be removed.
+Does not delete. (default true)
+  -days int
-        days to poll
+        How many days of inactivity to look for on Plex.
   -delete
         Perform the delete task.
   -sectionid int
-        pick a section ID
+        Plex Section ID
 ```